cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

 A GCP GlobalForwardingRule.

-Can only be used in conjunction with a GlobalAddress to set up HTTP and HTTPS forwarding.
+May only be used in conjunction with a GlobalAddress, to set up HTTP and HTTPS forwarding.